-Approximately 300 acres of wildlife habitat will be protected through fee title acquisition and development as Wildlife Management Areas or Scientific & Natural Areas.
+Approximately 900 acres of wildlife habitat will be protected through fee title acquisition and development as Wildlife Management Areas or Scientific & Natural Areas.
 While the state cannot promise leverage or match without first having funding appropriated, previous Outdoor Heritage appropriations to DNR for WMA and SNA acquisitions have been leveraged through donations, Reinvest in Minnesota Critical Habitat Match, and Surcharge (a \$6.50 surcharge on small game license sales).

 Wildlife Management Areas.
-WMAs protect lands and waters which have a high potential for wildlife production and provide for public hunting, fishing and trapping, and for other compatible outdoor recreational uses such as wildlife viewing and hiking.
+WMAs protect lands and waters which have a high potential for wildlife production and provide for public hunting, fishing and trapping, wildlife viewing, hiking and other compatible outdoor recreation.
 While highly successful, the current WMA system does not meet all present and future needs for wildlife habitat, wildlife population management, hunter access and wildlife related recreation.
 This is notably true in the LSOHC Prairie Planning Section where public ownership in many counties is less than 5 percent.
 DNR Section of Wildlife uses a GIS-based tools to identify the highest priority tracts for potential WMA acquisitions.
 This quantitative approach scores and ranks acquisition proposals based on a set of weighted criteria and creates a standardized method for evaluating proposed acquisitions on a statewide level.
 Criteria are periodically reviewed and adapted to changing priorities.